deathau/sliding-panes-obsidian/README.md

 - Click Browse community plugins
 - Search for "Sliding Panes"
 - Click Install
+- Once installed, close the community plugins window and activate the newly installed plugin
 #### Updates
 You can follow the same procedure to update the plugin